After-effects of Stroke

 Types of Strokes

-- Hemorrhagic stroke occurs when weakened blood vessels within the brain rupture, and then bleed into the surrounding tissues.
-This bleeding causes compression of some of the surrounding tissues which cause brain damage.
-The most common type of hemorrhagic stroke is an aneurism (a blood vessel that bursts) caused by uncontrolled high blood pressure.
+- Hemorrhagic stroke occurs when weakened blood vessels within the brain rupture and bleed into the surrounding tissues.
+This bleeding causes compression of some of the surrounding tissues, which results in brain damage.
+The most common type of hemorrhagic stroke is an aneurysm (a blood vessel that bursts) caused by uncontrolled high blood pressure.
 Another type of hemorrhagic stroke is AVM or arteriovenous malfunctions.
-AVM is a congenital defect that occurs when there are structural problems in some of the blood vessels.
-AVM also creates a higher risk for aneurism because of congenital weakness in the blood vessels themselves.
+AVM is a congenital defect that occurs when some of the blood vessels have structural problems.
+AVM also creates a higher risk for aneurysms because of congenital weakness in the blood vessels themselves.

-Depending on where in the brain the stroke occurs, after-effects can affect all different types of functions of the body.
-If the stroke occurs on the left side of the brain, the right side of the body is usually affected; if it occurs on the right side of the brain, the left side of the body is affected.
+After-effects of a stroke can affect different bodily functions depending on where in the brain the stroke occurs.
+If the stroke occurs on the left side of the brain, it usually affects the right side of the body; if it occurs on the right side of the brain, the left side of the body is affected.

-Because the brain controls every function in the human body, many different areas can be affected, sometimes permanently.
-However, the after-effects of stroke can also be helped immensely by different types of rehabilitation and therapy.
-The length of time for recovery can take weeks to months to years, depending on the severity of the stroke.
+Because the brain controls every function in the human body, many areas can be affected, sometimes permanently.
+However, the after-effects of stroke can also be helped immensely by rehabilitation and therapy.
+The time for recovery can take weeks to months to years, depending on the severity of the stroke.

-Here at the Brain Treatment Center Dallas, Dr. Miller and his staff offer MeRT, a treatment protocol that may be used for symptomatic changes after stroke.
+Here at the Brain Treatment Center Dallas, Dr. Miller and his staff offer MeRT, a treatment protocol for symptomatic changes after stroke.
 MeRT stands for Magnetic E (for EEG and EKG) Resonance Treatment.

-While the neuromodulation equipment used in the MeRT process has been cleared by the FDA in the treatment of depression which has been resistant to medications, it may also be used off-label for other disorders in the practice of medicine.
-These include and other brain disorders.
+While the neuromodulation equipment used in the MeRT process is FDA-cleared to treat depression which has been resistant to medications, we also use it off-label for other disorders in the practice of medicine.
+These include other brain disorders.

 TMS (Transcranial Magnetic Stimulation) modulates the brain’s electrical activity by using magnetic fields which pass through the scalp from an electromagnetic coil.
-However, it is important to note that TMS is a generalized approach to neuromodulation because it is only able to target a single location in the brain with a single frequency.
+However, it is important to note that TMS is a generalized approach to neuromodulation because it can only target a single location in the brain with a single frequency.

 We perform a quantitative EEG before modulation treatment starts in order to determine exactly the frequency of your brain.

-The patient’s initial testings are analyzed very carefully as to the brain’s pattern of function and activity.
-Through this detailed analysis, we are able to determine the correct neural synchronization.
+The patient’s initial tests are analyzed very carefully as to the brain’s pattern of function and activity.
+Through this detailed analysis, we can determine the correct neural synchronization.
 This information is then used to devise a highly personalized protocol for each patient, with the purpose of encouraging improved brain communication.
-Our patients have reported significant clinical improvements after going through treatment.*

 Starting as a New Patient

 When you start as a new patient at the Brain Treatment Center Dallas, you will initially need two appointments, approximately two days apart.
 Both appointments will be about an hour in length.
-These appointments will be used to determine if Dr. Miller feels you can truly benefit from the MeRTSM [Magnetic e-Resonance Treatment] Program and, if so, to develop a tailored treatment plan based on your test results.
-Once you have done the testing and Consultation, you are not obliged to begin treatment.
+These appointments will be used to determine if Dr. Miller feels you can truly benefit from the MeRT [Magnetic e-Resonance Treatment] Program and, if so, to develop a tailored treatment plan based on your test results.
+After testing and Consultation, you are not obliged to begin treatment.
 This is something that you will determine once you have seen your test results and consulted with Dr. Miller.

-We use a patented, scientific approach with the neurophysiological data gathered through testing to then develop a highly customized treatment plan that is aimed at encouraging healthy brain communication and function.
+We use a patented, scientific approach with the neurophysiological data gathered through testing to develop a highly customized treatment plan aimed at encouraging healthy brain communication and function.